titoBouzout/angelia.io/readme.md

 # angelia.io

-Simple WebSockets Server and Client for node.js.
+Simple WebSockets Server and WebSockets Client for node.js.
 The goal of this project is to provide a simple API that just works™.

 ## Installation